afrind/warp-draft/draft-ietf-moq-transport.md

 #### MAX_SUBSCRIPTION_ID {#max-subscribe-id}

-The MAX_SUBSCRIPTION_ID parameter (Parameter Type 0x02) communicates an initial value for the Maximum Subscription ID to the receiving subscriber.
+The MAX_SUBSCRIPTION_ID parameter (Parameter Type 0x02) communicates an initial value for the Maximum Subscriber-Chosen Subscription ID to the receiving subscriber.
 The default value is 0, so if not specified, the peer MUST NOT create subscriptions.

 ## GOAWAY {#message-goaway}